-Bradycardia is a condition that is commonly known as a low heart rate.
-A normal heart rate for a resting adult is considered to be 60 to 100 beats per minute.
-Any heart rate below this is considered to be low.
-Sometimes this condition is caused by a certain health problem, especially heart problems, or medications.
+Bradycardia is a condition that is commonly called low heart rate.
+A normal heart rate for a resting adult is usually 60 to 100 beats per minute.
+Any heart rate below this is considered too low.
+Sometimes this condition is caused by certain health problems, especially heart problems, or medications.
 Other times, it may not be a problem at all, just a sign of good health.

 Many times, patients with this type of problem must have an artificial pacemaker.
-These tiny electronic devices are often surgically implanted into the chest.
-This device is then hooked to the heart, and electric impulses cause the heart to beat at a regular rhythm.
+These tiny electronic devices are surgically implanted into the chest.
+This device is then hooked to the heart, and electric impulses cause the heart to beat in a regular rhythm.

 Patients with certain thyroid problems may also suffer from a low heart rate.
 Hypothyroidism, for example, occurs when the thyroid gland produces an insufficient amount of thyroxine.
 This is the hormone that is responsible for regulating a person's metabolic rate.
 Low levels of this hormone can cause a low heart rate.

 Chemical imbalances, such as an electrolyte imbalance, in a person's body can also cause the heart to beat too slowly.
 Hyperkalemia occurs when a person's blood has too much potassium.
-This can cause the muscles in the heart to stop working properly, which can lead to a low heart rate, and in some cases, heart failure.
+This can cause the muscles in the heart to stop working properly, which can lead to bradycardia, and in some cases, heart failure.
 A massive dose of potassium is injected into prisoners sentenced to die by lethal injection.

-A low heart rate may also be a side effect of some medications.
-Ironically, most of the medications that can produce this side effect are the same mediciness used to treat other heart problems.
+Bradycardia may also be a side effect of some medications.
+Ironically, most of the medications that can produce this side effect are the same medicines used to treat other heart problems.
 Beta-blockers, for example, are used to treat high blood pressure, but they can also cause a dangerously low heart rate in some individuals.

 In some individuals, a low heart rate is actually a sign of good health and fitness.
 People who exercise regularly, including trained athletes, typically have a lower heart rate than more sedentary individuals.
 This occurs because active individuals usually have much healthier hearts.

-A person who has a low heart rate should usually only be concerned if he experiences negative symptoms.
-Some signs of medical problem pertaining to a slow heart rate include dizziness and fainting, along with weakness, fatigue, and chest pains.
+A person who has bradycardia should usually only be concerned if he experiences negative symptoms.
+Some signs of medical problem pertaining to this condition include dizziness and fainting, along with weakness, fatigue, and chest pains.